Why New Zealanders would apply for a permanent residency in Australia

 Are you ready to apply for 189 NZ stream visa?

 There is a lot of documents which will have to be submitted to the department of immigration with a visa application and the fees for a visa are rather high.
 I guess you would like to maximize your chances for a visa grant, so take this opportunity and let me take care of your visa application.
-For a limited time, I have dropped Migration Agent fee for 189 NZ stream visa to $1500 (conditions apply).
-For this fee, I’ll guide you through the whole process and will deal on your behalf with a department of immigration.
-Please answer the questions below and we’ll get back to you.
+Before going ahead with 189 we’ll check if there aren’t other options for you and your family to become Australian PR.

 Impact on Migration Program